-- 1 From a sonar view, select Menu > Sonar Menu. - 2 Select an option: - While in the DownVü or SideVü sonar view, select Contrast. - While in another sonar view, select Sonar Setup > Advanced > Color Gain. - 3 Select an option: - To increase or decrease the color intensity manually, select Up or Down. - To use the default setting, select Default.
+- 1 From a sonar view, select Menu. - 2 Select an option: - While in the DownVü or SideVü sonar view, select Contrast. - While in a Panoptix LiveVü sonar view, select Color Gain. - While in another sonar view, select Sonar Setup > Advanced > Color Gain.

+- 3 Select an option: - To increase or decrease the color intensity manually, select Up or Down. - To use the default setting, select Default.